ethsana/sana-docs/docs/dapps-on-sana/introduction.md

 ## PSS

 Hey there!
-Pss! 🤫 Swarm's trojan chunks are implemented in Bee to deliver [Postal Service on Swarm](/docs/access-the-sana/pss) - a pub-sub system that provides a totally leak-proof messaging system over the swarm.
+Pss! 🤫 Swarm's trojan chunks are implemented in Ant to deliver [Postal Service on Swarm](/docs/access-the-sana/pss) - a pub-sub system that provides a totally leak-proof messaging system over the swarm.